Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/iOS.md

 #### [iOSNotificationCenter.OnRemoteNotificationReceived](../api/Unity.Notifications.iOS.iOSNotificationCenter.html#Unity_Notifications_iOS_iOSNotificationCenter_OnRemoteNotificationReceived)

 To modify or hide the content of a received remote notification while your app is running, subscribe to the `iOSNotificationCenter.OnRemoteNotificationReceived` event.
 With subscribing to this event, the remote notification won’t display when your app is running.
-If you still want to show an alert for it, schedule a local notification using the remote notification’s content, like below:
+If you still want to show an alert for it, schedule a local notification using the remote notification’s content.
+Below is an example of how to do this.

 ```c#
 iOSNotificationCenter.OnRemoteNotificationReceived += remoteNotification =>